xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 - Large-Scale Community Detection on YouTube for Topic Discovery and Exploration

-It combines global and local community detection algorithms into a multi-stage clustering procedure.

-What's the graph?

-- vertex: Youtube video
-- edge: captures the similarity by measure of co-watch

-Community detection for graph: clustering.
-Global approach: scability, Local approach: coverage.

-Global approach:

-- minimum-cut maximum-flow theorem, identifying and removing minimum cut
-- betweenness cenrality
-- spectral graph theory

-Local approach:

-- start with seed vertices and grow to find dense subgraphs(complexity independent of graph size)

-Overlapping and non-overlapping community

-Quality metric(**what are they?**):

-- density
-- conductance
-- coherence
-- coverage

 ## Topic/event/anomaly detection

 - *Emerging Topic Detection on Twitter based on Temporal and Social Terms Evaluation*: only terms are extracted.
 We can extract summaries/phrases